-14. ENDOWMENT
+15. ENDOWMENT

-The Organization's endowment consists of funds established for long-term support of the Organization.
-It includes both donor-restricted endowment funds and funds designated by the Board of Directors to function as endowments.
+The Organization's endowment consists of funds established for long-term support of the Organization and includes donor-restricted endowment funds.
 As required by U.S. generally accepted accounting principles, net assets associated with endowment funds are classified and reported based on the existence or absence of donor-imposed restrictions.